Lossul/CSE360_TH01/Test.md

- // Hello I have the access now:- XENDROME
+ // Hello I have the access now:- Mr XENDROME